 Super Mario Galaxy also does a wonderful job at setting up an atmosphere.
 Each “level” is set up as an individual galaxy that Mario must fly to.
 And each of these galaxies is very different from the last; some of them are bright and colorful and some of them are dark and dreary.
 But my favorite galaxies are the ones that feel like outer space; the ones that feel cold, empty, and lonely.
 The ones that feel quiet.
 The levels in other Mario games are almost always cheery and upbeat.
 Galaxy has these too, don’t get me wrong; I just really like the wide variety of atmospheres the game creates.

 And don’t even get me started on the soundtrack.
 Too late!
-It’s by far and away my favorite soundtrack in a Mario game.
+It’s by far my favorite soundtrack in a Mario game.
 There are a few forgettable tracks, sure, but the memorable ones are really, really memorable.
 Some of my favorites are Space Junk Galaxy, Buoy Base Galaxy, and the Gateway Galaxy.
 The OST is fully orchestral – a first for the Mario series at the time – and it makes everything sound grand and ambitious.
 Rightfully so, too, given the boundless nature of outer space and all.
 If you play through the entirety of Galaxy, you’re bound to get a few of its themes stuck in your head.

 Overall, Galaxy has a really strong presentation.
 Everything’s wonderful especially given its release date of over ten years ago.
 It’s aged very well, and the game looks great with its upscaled resolution.
 I particularly enjoyed looking at Super Mario Galaxy on handheld.
 Looking at.
 Note that I didn’t say playing.
 I said looking at.
 Let’s talk about the gameplay for a bit.